mike-kfed/viac_pdf_import/README.md

 ## features

 - supports german and french VIAC pdf files
-- changes shares amount to better match the actual share share-price
+- optionally changes shares amount to better match the actual share-price
 - separate export of all securities found in the PDFs
 - separate export of account transactions
 - separate export of portfolio transactions
 - does all math using Decimal rounded to 5 digit precision
 - recursively opens all PDF found in input-directory
+- control output using `RUST_LOG` environment variable
+- optionally converts the ISIN currency to what Portfolio Performance needs.

 ## output